hackclub/hackclub/workshops/personal_website/README.md

 > ![](img/c9_live_preview.gif)

 As you can see, page is still blank.
-This is because we have not yet added any **content** in the **`body`** section yet.
+This is because we haven't added any **content** in the **`body`** section yet.
 Let's add some!

 ### 5) Adding My Name to the Body of the HTML